joelr/developer.everydayhero.com/content/pages.md

 start_updated_at : _optional_ **string**<br/>
 Only retrieve pages that have been updated after the supplied date/time.
+Format, 'YYYY-MM-DD hh:mm:ss'

 end_updated_at : _optional_ **string**<br/>
-Only retrieve pages that have been updated before the supplied date/time.
+Only retrieve pages that have been updated before the supplied datetime.
+Format, 'YYYY-MM-DD hh:mm:ss', timestamp optional

 #### Pagination